tldr-pages/tldr/pages/linux/tlp-stat.md

 # tlp-stat

-> Show configuration, system information, active power saving settings and battery data.
+> A tool to generate TLP status reports.
 See also `tlp`.

 - Generate status report with configuration and all active settings: